fxfactorial/evm-dev-station/README.md

 Huge amounts of bugs.
 Yes its currently closed source, but still open tickets, issues with screenshots please showing what happened wrong.
 I'll add a git commit to the UI so we can double check what version you had issues with.
+Right now its probably more useful to tell, share ideas about what you'd like to be able to do, see, how it ought to interact, font changes, animations etc.

 see https://twitter.com/EdgarArout/status/1720939792098107443 for an example of how to change the value of `SLOAD`

+# architecture

+golang compiled into a C static library, statically linked into native swift binary.